SandipSeal/AWS_BigData/AWS_BigData_Notes.md

       - Dblink - This extension pushes all the query complexity to RedShift https://aws.amazon.com/blogs/big-data/join-amazon-redshift-and-amazon-rds-postgresql-with-dblink/
 35. If your data has a fixed retention period, you can organize your data as a sequence of time-series tables.
 In such a sequence, each table is identical but contains data for different time ranges.

+### Database Encryption for Amazon Redshift Using AWS KMS
+When you choose AWS KMS for key management with Amazon Redshift, there is a four-tier hierarchy of encryption keys.
+These keys, in hierarchical order, are the master key, a cluster encryption key (CEK), a database encryption key (DEK), and data encryption keys.

+When you launch your cluster, Amazon Redshift returns a list of the customer master keys (CMKs) that your AWS account has created or has permission to use in AWS KMS.
+You select a CMK to use as your master key in the encryption hierarchy.

+By default, Amazon Redshift selects your default key as the master key.
+Your default key is an AWS-managed key that is created for your AWS account to use in Amazon Redshift.
+AWS KMS creates this key the first time you launch an encrypted cluster in an AWS Region and choose the default key.

+If you don’t want to use the default key, you must have (or create) a customer-managed CMK separately in AWS KMS before you launch your cluster in Amazon Redshift.
+Customer-managed CMKs give you more flexibility, including the ability to create, rotate, disable, define access control for, and audit the encryption keys used to help protect your data.
+For more information about creating CMKs, see Creating Keys in the AWS Key Management Service Developer Guide.

+If you want to use a AWS KMS key from another AWS account, you must have permission to use the key and specify its Amazon Resource Name (ARN) in Amazon Redshift.
+For more information about access to keys in AWS KMS, see Controlling Access to Your Keys in the AWS Key Management Service Developer Guide.

+After you choose a master key, Amazon Redshift requests that AWS KMS generate a data key and encrypt it using the selected master key.
+This data key is used as the CEK in Amazon Redshift.
+AWS KMS exports the encrypted CEK to Amazon Redshift, where it is stored internally on disk in a separate network from the cluster along with the grant to the CMK and the encryption context for the CEK.
+Only the encrypted CEK is exported to Amazon Redshift; the CMK remains in AWS KMS.
+Amazon Redshift also passes the encrypted CEK over a secure channel to the cluster and loads it into memory.
+Then, Amazon Redshift calls AWS KMS to decrypt the CEK and loads the decrypted CEK into memory.
+For more information about grants, encryption context, and other AWS KMS-related concepts, see Concepts in the AWS Key Management Service Developer Guide.

+Next, Amazon Redshift randomly generates a key to use as the DEK and loads it into memory in the cluster.
+The decrypted CEK is used to encrypt the DEK, which is then passed over a secure channel from the cluster to be stored internally by Amazon Redshift on disk in a separate network from the cluster.
+Like the CEK, both the encrypted and decrypted versions of the DEK are loaded into memory in the cluster.
+The decrypted version of the DEK is then used to encrypt the individual encryption keys that are randomly generated for each data block in the database.

+When the cluster reboots, Amazon Redshift starts with the internally stored, encrypted versions of the CEK and DEK, reloads them into memory, and then calls AWS KMS to decrypt the CEK with the CMK again so it can be loaded into memory.
+The decrypted CEK is then used to decrypt the DEK again, and the decrypted DEK is loaded into memory and used to encrypt and decrypt the data block keys as needed.

+For more information about creating Amazon Redshift clusters that are encrypted with AWS KMS keys, see Creating a Cluster and Manage Clusters Using the Amazon Redshift CLI and API.

+### Copying AWS KMS-Encrypted Snapshots to Another AWS Region
+AWS KMS keys are specific to an AWS Region.
+If you enable copying of Amazon Redshift snapshots to another AWS Region, and the source cluster and its snapshots are encrypted using a master key from AWS KMS, you need to configure a grant for Amazon Redshift to use a master key in the destination AWS Region.
+This grant enables Amazon Redshift to encrypt snapshots in the destination AWS Region.
+For more information about cross-region snapshot copy, see Copying Snapshots to Another AWS Region.

+Note
+If you enable copying of snapshots from an encrypted cluster and use AWS KMS for your master key, you cannot rename your cluster because the cluster name is part of the encryption context.
+If you must rename your cluster, you can disable copying of snapshots in the source AWS Region, rename the cluster, and then configure and enable copying of snapshots again.

+The process to configure the grant for copying snapshots is as follows.

+In the destination AWS Region, create a snapshot copy grant by doing the following:

+If you do not already have an AWS KMS key to use, create one.
+For more information about creating AWS KMS keys, see Creating Keys in the AWS Key Management Service Developer Guide.

+Specify a name for the snapshot copy grant.
+This name must be unique in that AWS Region for your AWS account.

+Specify the AWS KMS key ID for which you are creating the grant.
+If you do not specify a key ID, the grant applies to your default key.

+In the source AWS Region, enable copying of snapshots and specify the name of the snapshot copy grant that you created in the destination AWS Region.

+This preceding process is only necessary if you enable copying of snapshots using the AWS CLI, the Amazon Redshift API, or SDKs.
+If you use the console, Amazon Redshift provides the proper workflow to configure the grant when you enable cross-region snapshot copy.
+For more information about configuring cross-region snapshot copy for AWS KMS-encrypted clusters by using the console, see Configure Cross-Region Snapshot Copy for an AWS KMS–Encrypted Cluster.

+Before the snapshot is copied to the destination AWS Region, Amazon Redshift decrypts the snapshot using the master key in the source AWS Region and re-encrypts it temporarily using a randomly generated RSA key that Amazon Redshift manages internally.
+Amazon Redshift then copies the snapshot over a secure channel to the destination AWS Region, decrypts the snapshot using the internally managed RSA key, and then re-encrypts the snapshot using the master key in the destination AWS Region.

+For more information about configuring snapshot copy grants for AWS KMS-encrypted clusters, see Configuring Amazon Redshift to Use AWS KMS Encryption Keys Using the Amazon Redshift API and AWS CLI.

 36. AWS RedShift Blogs (Imp)-
 - https://aws.amazon.com/blogs/big-data/run-mixed-workloads-with-amazon-redshift-workload-management/